-What do you do when you cannot afford to hire an SEO company, expert, in-house employee, software for your business’s local presence on Google, Bing, and Yahoo?
+What do you do when you cannot afford to hire an SEO expert, in-house employee or software for your business’s local presence on Google, Bing, and Yahoo?
 Simple, read this article and follow these basic recommendations.
 This is a do it yourself local SEO article for the business owner who doesn’t have a clue what they are doing.
+This guide will help any business that is trying to rank on Google maps.
+From attorneys, b2b, and local small businesses this guide is perfect for the DIY business owner.
 I will keep it simple, and highlight the most important tactics, so you can easily follow a few steps and get your business ranking on Google, Yahoo & Bing.

 How do you rank on Google Maps and what exactly does Google look at in order to rank a business?
 Well it’s pretty simple and complicated at the same time.
 The basic explanation is that Google looks at many signals to decipher whether they trust your business enough to show it to their customers.
 Some of those signals are as simple as positieve reviews, your website, listings on citations like Yellow Pages or social signals like Facebook and so much more.
 Your job is to send signals and give Google reason to trust your business.

 I will go over the major signals below and reference several authoritative sites with more detailed information.
 I see no reason to recreate the wheel, when so many folks have put so much effort into creating detailed articles and research.
 Think of this DIY put together by many sources.
 Here is a page by Moz going over some research on what Local SEO signals are the most important.
 Google also gives some info on how to improve your local rankings.